ToruNiina/Boost.toml/README.md

 // e = 2.718000
 ```

-There is a simplest example in `sample/` directory that reads toml file and
+You can find the simplest example in `sample/` directory that reads toml file
-outputs the content into `stdout`.
+and outputs the content into `stdout`.
+You can see what happens if Boost.toml
+formats your toml file by passing a file to the sample program.

 ## datetime operation